 As a Transportation Management Area (TMA), Metro COG will need to review and update the CMP periodically to ensure that the process is sufficient.
-The most recent update of the CMP was completed as part of the 2050 MTP.
+The most recent update of the CMP was updated alongside the 2050 MTP.

 - Implementation of CMP recommendations

 - Updating of Metro COG documents

 - Annual analysis of CMP in the TIP

 - Analysis of CMP in MTP and Performance Measures

 - Updating and improving upon CMP as needed